elemental/elemental-web/source/doc-dev/intro.rst

 Overview
 ========
-Elemental is a library for distributed-memory dense linear algebra that draws heavily from the `PLAPACK <http://cs.utexas.edu/users/plapack>`_ approach of building a graph of matrix distributions with a simple interface for redistributions (much of the syntax of the library is also inspired from `FLAME <http://cs.utexas.edu/users/flame>`_).
-Elemental is also similar in functionality to `ScaLAPACK <http://netlib.org/scalapack>`_, which is the very widely used effort towards extending `LAPACK <http://netlib.org/lapack>`_ onto distributed-memory architectures.
+Elemental is a library for distributed-memory dense and sparse-direct linear algebra that draws heavily from the
+`PLAPACK <http://cs.utexas.edu/users/plapack>`_ approach of building a graph of matrix distributions with a simple interface for redistributions Elemental is also similar in functionality to `ScaLAPACK <http://netlib.org/scalapack>`_, which is the very widely used effort towards extending `LAPACK <http://netlib.org/lapack>`_ onto distributed-memory architectures.
 Unlike PLAPACK and ScaLAPACK, Elemental performs virtually all computations using element-wise, rather than block, matrix distributions (please see the first journal publication on Elemental, *Elemental: A new framework for distributed memory dense matrix computations*, for a detailed discussion of this design choice).
 Some of the unique features of Elemental include distributed implementations of: